hanabi/hanabi.github.io/Reference.md

 ### Hard Bluffs

 * Sometimes, it can be ambiguous as to whether a player blind-played a card into a *Bluff* or a *Finesse* + *Prompt*.
-In this situation, *Ocaam's Razor* applies, so players should always opt with the former (simpler) interpretation.
+In this situation, *Occam's Razor* applies, so players should always opt with the former (simpler) interpretation.
 When such a *Bluff* occurs, it is called a *Hard Bluff* to disambiguate from situations where *Bluffs* happen with no ambiguity.
-* For example, this is a *Finesse* + *Prompt* and NOT a *Hard Bluff*:
+* For example, this is a *Finesse* + *Prompt* and **not** a *Hard Bluff*:
   * Only red 1 is played on the stacks.
   * Cathy has a 3 clued in her hand (with no color information on it).
   * Alice clues Cathy about a brand new 4.
   * Bob blind-plays red 2.
   * In a normal *Bluff*, a one-away card is clued.
 However, Cathy sees that the highest stack is the red stack, so the 4 in her hand must be two-away.
-  * Thus, Cathy does NOT read it as a *Bluff*; she is promised red 3 and red 4, so she plays the unknown 3 as a *Self-Prompt* on the red 3.
+  * Thus, Cathy does **not** read it as a *Bluff*; she is promised red 3 and red 4, so she plays the unknown 3 as a *Self-Prompt* on the red 3.
-* For example, this IS a *Hard Bluff*:
+* For example, this **is** a *Hard Bluff*:
   * Red 1 and blue 2 are played on the stacks.
   * Cathy has a 3 clued in her hand (with no color information on it).
   * Alice clues Cathy about a brand new 4.
   * Bob blind-plays red 2.
   * This could be a normal *Bluff* if the 4 in her hand is blue 4, since blue 4 is currently one-away.
-Thus, Cathy DOES NOT assume that her 4 is red 4, and subsequently, does DOES NOT assume that her unknown 3 is a red 3.
-However, it could ALSO be the case that the 4 is a red 4 (if the 3 in her hand happens to be red 3).
+Thus, Cathy **does not** assume that her 4 is red 4, and subsequently, does **does not** assume that her unknown 3 is a red 3.
+However, it could **also** be the case that the 4 is a red 4 (if the 3 in her hand happens to be red 3).
   * Thus, Cathy marks down both possibilities for later and does not play anything right now.

 ### 2 Saves (Off Chop on the First Turn)

 * On the first turn of the game, it is not possible to discard.
-If there is absolutely nothing else to do, it is permissible in this situation to use a number 2 clue to save a 2 that is NOT on chop, but only if the other players can see that you had no other choice.
+If there is absolutely nothing else to do, it is permissible in this situation to use a number 2 clue to save a 2 that is **not** on chop, but only if the other players can see that you had no other choice.
 * This situation typically only happens in 3-player games.

 ### The Unnecessary Generation Discard